GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 {% Aside %}
-Analytics scripts are usually loaded early to not miss any valuable analytics data.
+Analytics scripts are usually loaded early so you don't miss any valuable analytics data.
 Fortunately, there are [patterns to initialize analytics lazily](https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/) while retaining early page-load data.
 {% endAside %}

 ## Establish early connections to required origins